DinaOluf/SemesterProject1/README.md

 ## Description

 This website is made for a project, and is a community science museum's website.
 Its core target audience is primary and middle school children (7-15) and families with young children.
 The website is supposed to be informative and appealing, that will attract both middle school pupils and their parents.
+Made with HTML and CSS only!

 Site Architecture: